 Fortunately, there are plenty of options here too.
 Given below is a list mentioning the different types of projector screens available on the market today.
 Take a good look because the information will come in handy when you actually have to choose one.

 These are extremely professional in terms of appearance.
 So, it’s only natural that they are used in a professional setting.
 However, that’s not exactly a rule.
 You can have these screens installed at home as well.
-They are called electric screens because they are powered by electricity.
-You can control them using a remote control and no manual labour is required to operate them.
+They are called electric screens because they are powered by electricity, you can control them using a remote control and no manual labour is required to operate them.
 This is particularly helpful for large screens.

-Apart from being convenient to operate, electric projector screens are also easy to install; you can place them almost anywhere.
-For instance, you can place them on the floor or have them mounted on the ceiling or the wall.
+Apart from being convenient to operate, electric projector screens are also easy to install and can be mounted on the ceiling or the wall.

 Manual projectors are ideal for those who are in the market for cost-effective projector screens.
 These screens are controlled via pulleys that are positioned at the bottom.
-So, what you basically do is manually pull the screen down and then roll it back up when it isn’t in use anymore.
+So, you manually pull the screen down and then roll it back up when it isn’t in use anymore.

-Modern versions even come with “controlled return”, which is a feature that allows the screen to be rolled up with greater control and not whizzing up at speed.
+Modern versions even come with “controlled return” or "speed control return" which is a feature that allows the screen to be rolled up with greater control and not whizzing up at speed.
 This prevents damages from occurring which was the case prior to the creation of such a feature.

 When it comes to mounting, manual screens are no different from their electric counterparts.
-You can have them wall-mounted, ceiling-mounted, ceiling-recessed mounted or simply have them placed on the floor.
+You can have them wall-mounted, ceiling-mounted, ceiling-recessed mounted or simply have the the pull-up version placed on the floor.

 One major advantage with manual screens is that they are quite light too.
-This is because they have no electrical parts.
-This is the same reasons they tend to be easy to maintain as well.
+This is because they have no electrical parts and makes them easy to maintain as well.
 You have no parts that undergo wear and tear, which means no need to pay constant attention to upkeep.